bobisme/vm-challenge/notes.md

 ## Codes Found

+LDOb7UGhTi // arch-spec
 ImoFztWQCvxj // start
-BNCyODLfQkIl
+BNCyODLfQkIl // self test
-pWDWTEfURAdS
-rdMkyZhveeIv // found can
+pWDWTEfURAdS // write on tablet rdMkyZhveeIv // found can
-JyDQhSbkpyns // use teleporter
+JyDQhSbkpyns // use teleporter first time
-JhxmqOXvzQQM // teleport to beach NOT VALID!? qo8HqHOwU8Wi // access the vault
+NBlOWKLbTMgY // teleport to beach qo8HqHOwU8Wi // look in the mirror

+~~JhxmqOXvzQQM~~ // teleport to beach NOT VALID!?

 ## Puzzles